NixOS/rfcs/0101-nix formatting.md

   - Brackets and braces are generally written with a space on the inside, like `[ `, ` ]`, `{ ` and ` }`.
   - `[]` is written as `[ ]`, same for `{ }`.
   - Exception: Parentheses are written *without* a space on the inside
-- Statements are either written on one line, or maximally spread out across lines, with no in-between (e.g. grouping).
+- Expressions are either written on one line, or maximally spread out across lines, with no in-between (e.g. grouping).
   - Multi-line statements increment the indentation level in the statement's "body".
   - Grouping should be done by adding blank lines or comments.
-- Where ~~possible~~ sensible indentation depth should be minimized, "double-indentations" should be avoided.
+  - If there is more than one element in a list or attribute set, it should be expanded to put each on its own line
-  - Examples are `… in {` and `… else if`
+    - Rationale: singleton lists are common

 ## Appendix B: Formatting rules